Sign in

 CEO Josh Kobza attributed the sustained success to foundational improvements in operations and a strong franchisee partnership.
 He highlighted that ongoing initiatives in PM food, such as Flatbread Pizzas, and growth in cold beverages provide further avenues for growth.
 Kobza emphasized that Tim Hortons' strong value proposition positions it well to continue performing in any consumer climate.

-Dennis Geiger of UBS Group AG inquired about the sustainability of Tim Hortons' strong momentum in Canada, asking about the underlying drivers and the potential impact of the Canadian macroeconomic environment.
+Dennis Geiger of UBS asked about the sustainability of Tim Hortons' strong momentum in Canada, the underlying drivers of its performance, and the potential impact of the Canadian consumer macro environment on its outlook.

 Answer